Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Experiments

 \subsubsection{Enabling GSM vs Disabling GSM}

-\Cref{Tab.GSM_comp} demonstrates that enabling GSM significantly improves the model performance across all measured metrics. \Cref{Fig.GSM_comp} shows that with GSM enabled, the performance metrics are consistently higher and more stable across 200 epochs, compared to the lower and more fluctuating metrics when GSM is disabled.
+GSM is designated to shuffle LSM segments to prevent the overfitting to specific temporal patterns.
+This is a key element to improve the across-weather performance of AdvImmu under various adverse weather conditions.
+To figure out how much GSM influences the performance of the proposed AdvImmu, we conduct experiments to compare the performance of enabling and disabling GSM. \Cref{Tab.GSM_comp} demonstrates that enabling GSM significantly improves AdvImmu's inference performance across all measured metrics.
+Specifically, we can consolidate the performance improvement from following two aspects: \textbf{(I)} Compared to disabling GSM, enabling GSM enhances all performance metrics with a large margin.
+Taking the mIoU as example, the performance improvement is (41.52 - 27.12) / 27.12 = 53.10\%. \textbf{(II)} Compared to disabling GSM, enabling GSM improves the performance stability across multiple adverse weather conditions.
+Still taking mIoU as example, the standard variance reduces with the ratio of (1.84 - 0.77) / 1.84 = 58.15\%.
+Such findings can further be confirmed visually by \Cref{Fig.GSM_comp}.
+Concretely, \Cref{Fig.GSM_comp} shows that with GSM enabled, the performance metrics are consistently higher and more stable across 200 epochs, compared to the lower and more fluctuating metrics when GSM is disabled.
 Overall, enabling GSM leads to better and more reliable performance.